Codecademy/ugc/content/smyja/how-to-use-graphql-with-django.md

 ]
 ```

-Let's go to the `models.py` file in our project and then define a new `Restaurant` class:
+Now, let's go to the `models.py` file in our project and then define a new `Restaurant` class:

 ```py
 from django.db import models